Alternative Medicine & Systems

 |Doctor’s Degree (Research)||1||1|

 Is a Degree in Alternative Medicine & Systems Worth It?

-The median salary for a alternative medicine grad is $63,340 per year.
+The median salary for a general alternative and complementary medicine and medical systems grad is $85,600 per year.
 This is based on the weighted average of the most common careers associated with the major.

 Explore Major by State

 You may also be interested in one of the following majors related to general alternative and complementary medicine and medical systems.